Who We Are

 “Communication empowers us to affect change on our environment, participate in human interaction, and assert ourselves into the world.
 It is essential to our humanity and to the creation of ourselves.
 Everyone has a voice, whatever form it may take, and I take joy in being part of the process to help others find that voice.
 Not being able to speak is not the same as having nothing to say.”

 Background: Kim was born and raised in Toronto, Ontario.
 She then relocated to Montreal, Quebec.
 After Montreal, life led her on a circuitous route through the Adirondacks in upstate New York, eventually landing her in Portland, Oregon in 1997.
 She loves the Pacific Northwest.
-Outside of work, she enjoys hiking, biking, cooking, and making things – whatever they may be.
+Outside of work, she enjoys time with her family, hiking, biking, cooking, and making things – whatever they may be.